Can Foreigners Work Freelance in Japan?

 Alignment with visa category

-5. Business Manager Visa: An Alternative Path
+5. Business Manager Visa: A Path for Freelancers

-Requirements Include
+Requirements include:

-Registered company in Japan
+Registered Japanese company

 Office address

-Minimum capital (generally ¥5,000,000)
+Minimum capital (usually ¥5,000,000)

 Business plan

-Ongoing tax and accounting compliance
+Tax and accounting compliance

-This route suits consultants and entrepreneurs rather than casual freelancers.
+Best suited for consultants and entrepreneurs rather than casual freelancers.

 6. Tax Obligations for Freelancers

-National Health Insurance
+National Health Insurance (国民健康保険 – kokumin kenkō hoken)

 7. Common Freelance Jobs Among Foreigners

-Legal freelancers (with proper status) often work as:
+Legal freelancers often work as:

-Software developers
+Software developers / Web developers

 Translators / interpreters

-Content writers
+Content writers / editors

 8. Risks of Illegal Freelancing